jamesbrayy/wace-notes/chemistry/industrial-processes.md

   * in the fermentation process, many different organic molecules are produced or present in small quantities due to the many different enzymes in yeast and the different compounds present in the starting mixture
   * fermentation is usually the preferred method for production due to the renewable nature of the process and lower cost of the ethanol produced

-**biodiesel production:**
+## **biodiesel production:**

-* biodiesel can be made through a number of different methods:
+* biodiesel can be made through a number of different methods
   * ![](images/image_4.81f28763.png)
-  * _base catalysed transesterification:_
+#### _base catalysed transesterification:_
   * have to heat up
   * catalyst must be neutralised to recover glycerol
   * worse for the environment as salt waste is produced and external heat energy is required
   * the production of biodiesel is an equilibrium process and therefore LCP can be applied to increase yield
   * to increase yield for the base catalysed reaction, addition of double the stoichiometric amount of methanol is enough to give almost 100% yield of biodiesel

-  * _lipase catalysed transesterification_
+#### _lipase catalysed transesterification_
   * enzyme dependent
   * recent discoveries have made it almost as economically viable as base catalysis

 **principles of green chemistry:**